-Share capital was represented by 700,000 ordinary shares with a nominal value of CZK 1 each as at 31 December 2021 and 2020, all fully paid.
+Share capital was presented by subscribed capital, which consisted of 700,000 ordinary shares with a nominal value of CZK 1 each as at 31 December 2022 and 2021, all were fully paid.
 Each ordinary share carried one vote.
 They entitle the holder to participate in dividends, and to share in the proceeds of winding up the company in proportion to the number of and amounts paid on the shares held.

-The movement in share premium during the year ended 31 December 2020 corresponded to a decrease of CZK 637 million paid in cash following to the decision taken by the General Meeting of the sole shareholder held on 27 April 2020 (CZK 253 million) and 28 October 2020 (CZK 384 million).
+The movement in the share premium account during the year ended 31 December 2022 corresponded to a decrease of CZK 1,046 million paid in cash following to the decision taken by the Extraordinary General Meeting of the sole shareholder held on 23 December 2022.

-The Company is obliged to allocate at least 5 per cent of the profits each year to the legal reserve until it reaches an amount equal to 10 per cent of the share capital.
+The Company is obliged to allocate at least five per cent of the profits each year to the legal reserve until it reaches an amount equal to 10 per cent of the share capital.
 The legal reserve is not available for distribution to shareholders.